 Woodcraft School were the first company in the country to offer an accredited course designed specifically for bushcraft instructors in the UK.
-Our program of study is very in-depth and comprehensive and is dedicated to teaching trainee instructors both bushcraft techniques and how to deliver them.
+Our programme of study is very in-depth and comprehensive and is dedicated to teaching trainee instructors both bushcraft techniques and how to deliver them.

 Upon completing the instructor course if students feel that they want to see Woodcraft School courses in action, we offer a volunteer placement where in return for helping with the cooking and preparation etc there is an opportunity to see firsthand life on the other side of the fence.
 This is free of charge, in fact we offer some travel expenses.
-Volunteers oftrn have a chance to experience our other courses and events as a reward for their input and assistance
+Volunteers often have a chance to experience our other courses and events as a reward for their input and assistance

-The cost is of this course is £2950.00 which can be spread over monthy payments
+The cost is of this course is £450.00

 Max course size is 12

 - Module one - 8-9 September 2018 - 2 days

 - Module two - 18-22 September 2018 - 5 days